 This sub-program of work uses the QMNC to evaluate maternity services and make recommendations for service enhancement to align with all elements of the Framework.

 Logan City, south of Brisbane, continues to experience disproportionate levels of disadvantage.
 Pregnant women in this area are less likely to access antenatal care even when established health services are available.
-New approaches were needed to address these issues and Transforming Maternity Care Collaborative participated in a wider process to re-design these services
+New approaches were needed to address these issues and Transforming Maternity Care Collaborative participated in a wider process to co-design for for purpose services

 The service specifically aims to meet the needs of women from migrant and refugee communities, Aboriginal and Torres Strait Islander women, and women experiencing low SES circumstances.
 It is underpinned by principles of primary health, community development, co-design and cultural safety.

-Our team is undertaking a critical realist evaluation, in collaboration with Metro South Health Service partners, Health Consumers Queensland, Office of the Chief Nursing and Midwifery Office – Queensland Health and Logan Together to assess impact, sustainability and scalability of this innovative co-designed, community-based maternity and child health service.
+Our team continues to work in partnership with Metro South Health Service, Health Consumers Queensland, and Logan Together to assess impact, sustainability and scalability of this innovative community-based maternity and child health service.

 This study is also relevant to the Health Promotion Program.